 - Less than perfect credit – usually not a problem even if you have collections and charge offs

 - Next to no paperwork – just need your current mortgage statement and homeowners insurance

 - Your current FHA home loan must be current: If you are currently behind in payments you’ll have to wait until you are caught up before accessing the program.
-If you’ve missed one payment in the last 12 months you’re fine however a few lenders require no missed mortgage payments in the last 12 months to be eligible for a streamline refinance.
+If you’ve missed one payment in the last 12 months you’re fine however a few lenders require no missed mortgage payments in the last 12 months to be eligible for a streamlined refinance.
 If you have a late payment make sure you tell your Loan Officer upfront before moving forward with an application.

-FHA Mortgage Rates:
+FHA Mortgage Rates

-FHA mortgage rates can change on a daily basis and usually (not always) about .25% – .50% lower than Conforming home loan rates.
-The great thing about FHA home loan rates is that usually a person with a low credit score can get the same rate (or very similar) as someone who has a high credit score.
+FHA mortgage rates can change on a daily basis and are usually (not always) about .25% – .50% lower than Conforming home loan rates.
+The great thing about FHA home loan rates is that usually, a person with a low credit score can get the same rate (or very similar) as someone who has a high credit score.